Jean-BaptisteAC/Customer-classification/README.md

 ### Splitting dataset

-We're not done with the ecoding step of the preprocessing.
+We're not done with the encoding step of the preprocessing.
 However, as we are going to implement what is called frequency encoding, we must split the dataset before doing this encoding, as we would cheat and transmit information that shouldn't not exist in the test set.

 ```
 from sklearn.model_selection import train_test_split